ashutosh0gupta/TARA/README.md

 `havok` is followed by a list of variables that will be assigned an arbitrary value.
 These variables need not be mentioned in the smt-formula, but if they are they must be primed.
 It is possible to restrict the value of a havoked variable in the smt-formula.
 The reason why havoked variables should be listed explicitly is because they are treated as input to the program.

 An instruction may refer to primed variables by adding a dot to the variable (`x.` for variable `x`).

+`post` is followed by a formula that gives the postconditions for the global variables and local variables which are reffered using thread name prefix and dot.

 Semantics of assume and asserts
 -------------------------------